realHoangHai/kratos/README.md

 # Project Template

+## 👇 Setup

-## Generate other auxiliary files by Makefile
+Generate other auxiliary files by Makefile
 ```
 # Download and update dependencies
 make init